This is a guide covering texture in photography. Texture can add depth to your photo but if it is too much, it can also ruin your image.

 Breaking patterns are executed by inserting a subject into a pattern— say, an interesting stone in a field of dandelions.

 How to Find Texture for Your Photography?

-In understanding what is texture photography, it’s also important to understand types of Texture in photography:
+In understanding what is texture photography, it’s also important to understand the types of texture in photography: